zkxs/stationeers/notes/mips.md

 ## Tick Timing
 - All ICs are executed in series at the end of an ElectricityTick
-- The order in which they are executed is the reverse order in which their housings were registered.
+- The order in which they are executed is the reverse order from which their housings were registered.
-- Housings are registered when added to a grid.
+- Housings are registered when added to a grid (a.k.a. when built).
 - ElectricityTick is ran at the end of a GameTick, notably *after* all atmospheric events have ticked.
 - It is possible for ICs to programmatically determine their execution order relative to other ICs. ([Video example](https://www.youtube.com/watch?v=m9ZOCTS178o), [example code](../tests/ic10-tests/serial.manual.ic10)).
 This can be used to establish IC-to-IC communication in a deterministic way.